edgeworx/docs/content/en/docs/cloud/adding-nodes/_index.md

 ## More compatible edge boards

-Edgeworx Cloud is compatible with many Linux edge boards, such as:
+Edgeworx Cloud is compatible with many edge boards, such as:

 - Raspberry Pi 3 or 4
 - Asus Tinker